BardisRenos/TransferLearning/README.md

-# An example of Deep Learning using transfer learning in Keras.
+# An example of Deep Learning by using Transfer Learning in Keras.

 <p align="center">